j32-benz/rpf7.h/README.md

 # RPF7.h

 ## Overview
-The **RPF7** library is a C header designed for parsing RPF7 archives, retrieving file and directory entries, and constructing hierarchical directory structures.
+The **RPF7** library is a single header library designed for parsing RPF7 archives, retrieving file and directory entries, and constructing hierarchical directory structures.

 ## Features
 - Parse RPF7 archive headers and entries.